 Hanging the lights is a process and involves getting up on a ladder and drilling holes, so don’t make yourself do it twice!
 If you map out your plan, you can also decide how much length you need on your lights.
 Keep in might the slack you’ll want to have to drape them.

-Tip 3: Use cup hooks AND zip ties.
+Tip 3: Use cup hooks AND zip ties for the string lights

 I used Yueton Vinyl-Coated Screw-In Ceiling Cup Hooks in black.
 Sturdy, coated, and hidden up in the rafters.
 After we placed the hooks and hung the lights, we added a zip tie around the string on each cup hook for extra stability.
 Mike thought this was overkill, and honestly, he was probably right.
 But the zip ties came with the lights, and I figured the extra support wouldn’t hurt.

 Here they are strung into a cup hook before the zip ties went on.
 Don’t put on the zip ties until you’re positive you love the layout.
 If the zip ties are on there tight, you could risk cutting the string light’s wire when you remove them.